Pennebaker/craft-searchwithelastic/README.md

 # Search with Elastic

 An Elasticsearch integration for Craft CMS 4.x that provides comprehensive search capabilities for your content.
-This plugin indexes entries, assets, commerce products, and custom content types while providing fast search results with advanced features like fuzzy matching, faceted filtering, and relevance scoring.
+This plugin indexes entries, assets, and commerce products while providing fast search results with advanced features like fuzzy matching, faceted filtering, and relevance scoring.
 Built for scalability, it handles real-time content updates and supports complex queries across large datasets.

 ## Features